Mahmud of Ghazni: War against the Hindu Shahis (1000–1027)

-Invasion of Kashmir
+Invasions of Kashmir (1015, 1021)

-In 1014 Mahmud led an expedition to Thanesar.
-The next year he unsuccessfully attacked Kashmir.
+In 1015, Mahmud unsuccessfully attacked Kashmir.
 The ruler of Kashmir Sangramaraja had been an ally of the Hindu Shahis against the Ghaznavids, and Mahmud wanted retribution.
 Antagonized by Sangramaraja's having helped Trilochanapala, Mahmud invaded Kashmir.
 He advanced along the Tohi river valley, planning to enter Kashmir through the Tosamaidan pass.
 However, his advanced was checked by the strong fort of Loharkot.
 After having besieged the fort for a month, Mahmud abandoned the siege and retreated, losing many of his troops on his way and almost losing his own life as well.
 In 1021, Mahmud again attempted to invade Kashmir, but was again not able to advance beyond the Loharkot fort.
 After the two failed invasion attempts, he did not attempt to invade Kashmir again.
+While returning to Ghazni, Mahmud marched into the Punjab to punish Bhimapala for joining the Hindu confederacy.
+He sieged Lahore and forcing Bhimapala to flee formally annexed the region of Punjab.